backtestjs/command-line/README.md

 # Backtest JS: Command-line Interface (CLI)

-Enhance your trading strategies with BacktestJS, the leading CLI tool crafted for trading developers.
+Enhance your trading strategies with Backtest, the leading CLI tool crafted for trading developers.
 Leverage the power of TypeScript (or JavaScript) to backtest your strategies with unmatched precision, efficiency, and flexibility.

 ## This or that (!?)